 "Being pale is the mark of a poor leader.
 The man who sits in his tent gorging himself on wine is pasty and distant.
 It is the leader who rides with his men who is bronzed and beloved," recited Sakura as her gaze grew distant.

-"I didn't take you for a person who recites poetry," quipped Sasuke.
+"Do you enjoy reciting poetry?" asked Sasuke.
 Sakura offered a cheeky smile as she squeezed another cherry tomato between her teeth.
 The fruit burst in her mouth, flooding it with sweet pulp and seeds.

 "It's not poetry.
 My father used to say that to me," she corrected.

 After lunch, Sasuke continued his tour of the palace.
 There were four floors along with three distinct sections of the castle.
 The western wing housed visiting nobles and their families.
 The eastern wing was comprised of mainly the apartments for the royal family and closest friends.
 The central wing connected the two sections and this was where the public rooms such as the libraries, ballrooms, and dining halls were.
 There was another section of the palace- a smaller building in the back that seemed to sit alone as an annex.

 Sasuke pointed to it as they looked out the window on the second floor.

 "That's the servants' quarters," explained Sasuke.
 Sakura tried not to look so surprised.
 But the servants' quarters matched the rest of the palace with its white walls and shining blue roof.
 On the stone chimney sat two young boys covered in soot.
 This place even employed chimney sweeps for the servants.
 It was strange to see the servants' quarters being maintained so carefully.
 Had Sasuke not explained, she would have assumed that it was a residence for the branch family or visiting dignitaries.